THIS ARTICLE WAS UPDATED ON 3/28/2020 AND AGAIN ON 3/1/2021 TO INCLUDE THE LATEST INFO ABOUT CORONAVIRUS

 The Center for Disease Control (CDC) estimates that in one recent year roughly one in six Americans got sick from foodborne illnesses, 128,000 were hospitalized, and 3,000 died.
 The bad guys are certain types of bacteria, viruses, and parasites.
 If you don’t want the details, let’s make it easy: Cooking kills the bad guys.
 Cook food properly and you have nothing to worry about.
 Raw food is just plain simply riskier.
-Period.
+All raw food and that includes salads.
 Read on if you want details.

 Viruses are much rarer in foods than bacteria, but with the coronavirus pandemic upon us, let’s start there.

 Coronavirus/COVID-19 is primarily a respiratory disease.
 It mostly infects the nose, throat, and lungs.
 Almost all infections come by inhaling droplets of moisture from the breath of other people who have been infected.
 The risk is greater the more viruses you inhale.
 The risk can be lowered by limiting your proximity to other people and by using a mask.
 Normal painter’s masks can prevent you from spraying and can reduce the amount of spray you inhale, but they can’t stop all the viruses.
 Masks labeled N95 are more effective.

 You can get sick by touching something that has the virus on it such as a grocery cart or an apple, and then transfer it to your respiratory system by touching the inside of your nose, eyes, or mouth, or by eating food handled by someone who has the virus.
 The data says the risk is low from touching things, especially if you wash your hands often, and keep them out of your mouth, eyes, and nose.